think-ke/GovBot-Prototype/README.md

 ## Features

-- AI-powered assistance for eCitizen services in Kenya
+- AI-powered assistance for eCitizen services in Kenya using PydanticAI agents
 - RAG (Retrieval Augmented Generation) capabilities for accurate information retrieval
 - Document upload, storage, and retrieval with semantic search
 - Web crawling capabilities for automatic information gathering
 - Collection-based organization of documents and web content
-- Secure authentication and authorization
+- Conversation history persistence with the ability to continue conversations
 - MinIO integration for scalable object storage
 - ChromaDB for vector database capabilities
 - PostgreSQL for relational data storage